What is a Brand Ambassador?

 FAQs

-What is the role of an employee brand ambassador?
+What is the role of a brand ambassador?

-How do businesses benefit from employee brand ambassador programs?
+How do businesses benefit from brand ambassador programs?